In this blog post, I’m going to be doing a review of RewardDollars.co so you can know Is Reward Dollars A Scam?

 The images used are also not real.
 They are stock photographs found on the web, but don’t take

 If this is a real testimonial then the image would be original.

 It’s no surprise – “Jaysen L.” is FAKE as well.

 More lies from a scam website that you definitely want to stay away from.

 These scam sites are using the same strategies to get at people’s personal information.

-These type of websites all pretend to be “social media influencer platform”
+These types of websites all pretend to be “social media influencer platforms”

 All of them make unrealistic promises of high payouts.

 In the end, they won’t pay you, but they will collect your personal information.

 So, is RewardDollars a scam?
 Yes, it is.